 The Howling, due to its limited budget, also employed replacement cel animation by Pete Kuran — for the scene where Bill Neill and Marsha Quist transform.
 According to Dante, the small sequence was “a partially successful experiment.”

 David Allen was also hired — before the extensive creature effects reshoots — to create stop-motion sequences for the film.
 “Part of the reason we contracted the stop-motion,” Dante said, “was that we weren’t sure that we could get enough on the set to really suggest the appearance of a whole Werewolf.”
 When he began his work, Allen only had at disposal one point of reference for the Werewolf — Shank’s rod puppet — which served as a base for the stop-motion Werewolves.
 Allen applied some creative changes to that design.
-“It had a pinched waist like a greyhound,” the artist recalled in a Cinefex article, “with a full chest and almost no shoulders.
+“It had a pinched waist like a greyhound,” the artist recalled, “with a full chest and almost no shoulders.
 That part was nice and dog-like, but I felt the legs were too thin and overly triple-jointed.
 I believe they built it that way so they could [move] it up in the air, making it appear to rise to a threatening height.
 It all seemed too precarious to me.
 I knew it would never look good to have models walking around on legs like that.
 Since they said that the legs would hardly ever show, they allowed me to change them to my own liking.
-In fact, they felt that they’d be using less of the rod puppet–that they wouldn’t object to any differences in my models.”
+In fact, they felt that they’d be using less of the rod puppet — that they wouldn’t object to any differences in my models.”

-However, after test screenings, it became apparent to Dante that the stop-motion Werewolves did not fit with the rest of the live-action footage, not only for the ‘staccato’ effect typical of the technique, but also because the Werewolves themselves were not congruent with the final Werewolf design used in the reshoots.
+However, after test screenings, it became apparent to Dante that the stop-motion Werewolves did not fit with the rest of the live-action footage, not only for the ‘staccato’ effect typical of the technique, but also because the Werewolves themselves looked different to the final Werewolf design used in the reshoots.
 “At various screenings, after the picture,” Dante recalled, “people were coming up to me and asking what picture the neat stop-motion footage came from.
 There was nothing wrong with those shots; it was just that the Werewolves moved differently — like in a Ray Harryhausen film where they cut from a stop-motion creature to a full-size live-action shot.
 Also, the colours of the Werewolves were slightly different from the full-size wolf, which we didn’t have at the time Dave Allen started up.”
 Only a single stop-motion shot survives the final cut — showing three Werewolves during Karen’s escape.

 Despite the creative liberty on the project, Bottin was initially unsure about the quality of his special effects.
 However, Dick Smith — who had suggested the use of air bladders — praised the results of the then young artist’s work.
 “When we cut it together and looked at it,” he recalled, “I was not impressed.
 I was so close to it, I knew how everything worked, and I didn’t know what to think.
 It looked kind of neat, but I just didn’t know.
 Then Dick Smith was in town.
 I’d met with him before, on The Fury but I was really just a kid at the time.
 So he called and said he wanted to meet me, and that he’d heard from Rick that I was doing some interesting work on The Howling.
 It was really a thrill — ‘Dick Smith wants to see my work!’ — but I was a little afraid he might get mad when he saw it so I said, ‘Dick… I used some of your tricks on The Howling.’
 There was this pause on the line — and he said, ‘well, I certainly hope so!’
 I took him down the editing room, we ran it for him and he said it was very good.
 That’s when I knew it worked.
 I really didn’t know whether I could be proud of it until that minute.
 Now I’m overjoyed about the way it came out; but I’ve learned so much, and in seeing The Howling footage, I’m really excited about what I’m capable of doing now.
 I’ve learned so much in doing it, that I really wish I could do it again.”